hanruizhang/2021-CAAC-ACRE-CNAHA/index.md

 ### Registered attendees, please:
 * Use [this link](https://drive.google.com/drive/folders/1WvXVpRDJVo-DctaEkfnqUXAZIa2Vwe0kre-OSpFlvqLii1_9Q7lfiQPD-MHJ8Yg7_HTinAJf?usp=sharing) to view all the ePosters, or
-* Use the links below to vie individual ePosters.
+* Use the links below to view individual ePosters.

 ### Other Notices:
 * The ePosters are for registered attendees to view only.
 Please do not duplicate, share or post unpublished data.